rkilburn/RK8s/guides/1-install-cluster/README.md

 You also will need a Load Balancer that balances traffic across Port 6443 on your Controller Nodes.
 You can use a cloud provider, another dedicated VM or a VIP with HAProxy and KeepaliveD

+If you are using AWS, or a cloud provider that allows User Data, use the user-data.sh script and skip to step 4.

 ## 1. Install Docker

 ```